How Do You Make Modeling Clay Hard

 • Air drying is the simplest and most common method for hardening water-based modeling clay.
 Place your sculpture in a well-ventilated area away from direct sunlight and heat.
 This allows the clay to dry slowly and evenly, minimizing the risk of cracking.

-• Turn the sculpture periodically to ensure that all sides are exposed to the air.
+• Turn the sculpture periodically to confirm that all sides are exposed to the air.
 Depending on the size and thickness of the sculpture, air drying can take anywhere from 24 hours to several days.
 Be patient and allow the clay to dry completely before handling or painting it.

 3. Baking: